 The leading factor $L_g$ is now active, but still largely suppressed by the small $2/11$ exponent, yet providing a boost of about five orders of magnitude with respect to the case of a fully random fluid.
-The range of Reynolds numbers is more less the same as the full random case.
+The range of Reynolds numbers (${\rm Rey}=L_0/L_m$) is more less the same as for the fully random case.